Industrial Flooring: How to Make the Right Choice

 On the downside, carpeting requires more maintenance than hard non-porous flooring and is more difficult to clean.
 It's also more vulnerable to insect infestation, especially if you live in a warm climate.
 It's also not a good idea to use carpeting in areas where there may be chemical spills.

-With the wide variety of industrial flooring on the market, there's something to fit just about every workplace, whether it's for a heavy-duty manufacturing plant, a retail shop, a research and development centre or an office space.
+With the wide variety of industrial flooring on the market, there's something to fit just about every workplace, whether it's for a heavy-duty manufacturing plant, a retail shop, research, and development center or an office space.
 If you do your homework, identify exactly what you need for your workspace and match your needs to your budget, you're sure to find the best commercial flooring for your business needs.

 Ryan Hermes is an industrial maintenance supervisor.
-In his spare time, he enjoys writing about a number of topics related to his work experiences.
+In his spare time, he enjoys writing about several topics related to his work experiences.
 For more information about industrial flooring, visit the link.